Salishoma/javacertpreps/mainmodule/src/PREPDOCS.md

 - **patch-com.lib.module** – Add or override classes in a modules
 - **illegal-access=permit|warn|deny** – Either relax strong encapsulation by showing a single global warning, shows every warning, or fails with errors.
 The default is permit.

+If a request is made from an automatic module to load a type whose package is not defined in any known module then the module system will attempt to load it from the classpath.

+Unnamed module reads every other module.
+In other words, a class in an unnamed module can access all exported types of all modules.

+A named module cannot access any random class from the classpath.
+If your named module requires access to a non-modular class, you must put the non-modular class/jar on module-path and load it as an automatic module.
+Further, you must also put an appropriate "requires" clause in your module-info.

+Bottom Up Approach for modularizing an application  While modularizing an app using the bottom-up approach, you need to convert lower level libraries i.e. dependencies into modular jars before you can convert the higher level libraries.
+For example, if a class in A.jar directly uses a class from B.jar, and a class in B.jar directly uses a class from C.jar, you need to first modularize C.jar and then B.jar before you can modularize A.jar.
+Thus, bottom up approach is possible only when the dependencies are modularized already.
+Effectively, when bottom-up migration is complete, every class/package of an application is put on the module-path.
+Nothing is left on the classpath.
+Top Down Approach for modularising an application  While modularizing an app in a top-down approach, you need to remember the following points -
+1. Any jar file can be converted into an automatic module by simply putting that jar on the module-path instead of the classpath.
+Java automatically derives the name of this module from the name of the jar file.
+An automatic module implicitly exports all of its packages.
+2. Any jar that is put on classpath (instead of module-path) is loaded as a part of the unnamed module.
+The unnamed module implicitly exports all of its packages.
+3. An explicitly named module (which means, a module that has an explicitly defined name in its module-info.java file) can specify dependency on an automatic module just like it does for any other module i.e. by adding a requires <module-name>; clause in its module info but it cannot do so for the unnamed module because there is no way to write a requires clause without a name.
+In other words, an explicitly named module can "read" classes present in an automatic module using an appropriate requires clause but cannot read classes in the unnamed module by any means.
+4. An automatic module exports all of its packages and is allowed to read all packages exported by other modules.
+Thus, a class in an automatic module can access: all packages of other automatic modules + all packages exported by explicitly named modules + all packages of the unnamed module.
+5. The unnamed module exports all of its packages and is allowed to read all packages exported by other modules.
+Thus, a class in the unnamed module can access: all packages of the unnamed module + all packages of automatic modules + all packages exported by explicitly named modules.
+Thus, if your application jar A directly uses a class from another jar B, then you would have to convert B into a module (either named or automatic).
+If B uses another jar C, then you can leave C on the class path if B hasn't yet been migrated into a named module.
+Otherwise, you would have to convert C into an automatic module as well.
+Note: There are two possible ways for an automatic module to get its name:
+1. When an Automatic-Module-Name entry is available in the manifest, its value is the name of the automatic module.
+2. Otherwise, a name is derived from the JAR filename (see the ModuleFinder JavaDoc for the derivation algorithm) - Basically, hyphens are converted into dots and the version number part is ignored.
+So, for example, if you put mysql-connector-java-8.0.11.jar on module path, its module name would be mysql.connector.java

 ### Java I/O
 Files.move(Path source, Path target, CopyOption... options) method throws following exceptions-